operator-framework/operator-sdk/README.md

 To start a project, we use the `new` generator to provide the foundation of a fresh operator project.
 Run the following command:

 ```
-operator-sdk new memcached-operator --api-group=cache.example.com/v1alpha1 --kind=Memcached
+operator-sdk new memcached-operator --api-version=cache.example.com/v1alpha1 --kind=Memcached
 ```

-This will generate a project repo `memcached-operator`, a custom resource with APIGroup `cache.example.com/v1apha1` and Kind `Memcached`, and an example operator that watches all deployments in the same namespace and logs deployment names.
+This will generate a project repo `memcached-operator`, a custom resource with APIVersion `cache.example.com/v1apha1` and Kind `Memcached`, and an example operator that watches all deployments in the same namespace and logs deployment names.

 Navigate to the project folder: